Conni2461/examiner/README.md

 # examiner

-A small c testing framework.
-Goal below 500 lines of code
+A small, opinionated c unit testing framework.

+## Documentation

+For now take a look at `test/examiner_test.c` but note this is not yet done.

 ## TODO:

-- [ ] More test definitions `PENDING`
+- [x] More test definitions `PENDING`
 - [x] Assert more than just int
-- [ ] When filtering it will still say the full filter count at the beginning
+- [x] When filtering it will still say the full filter count at the beginning
-- [ ] Auto register TEST, no idea how.
+- [x] Auto register TEST, no idea how.
 Good Luck to myself
 - [ ] Easy multifile support
-- [ ] `--filter` needs substr matching so i can only run one namespace
+- [x] `--filter` needs substr matching so i can only run one namespace
 - [ ] separator between namespaces (either a `\n` or `string.rep(78, '-')`
 - [ ] Documentation
   - [ ] Guide in github